jeff-eng/movie_watchlist/README.md

 #### JavaScript classes

 In order to make the codebase more DRY, I created a Media class.
-The Movie and Series classes inherit from the Media class, providing customiziation of the properties and methods while retaining some of the properties of the parent Media class due to inheritance.
+The Movie and Series classes inherit from the Media class, providing customization of the properties and methods while retaining some of the properties of the parent Media class due to inheritance.
 I create class methods to handle creation of HTML strings for dynamic insertion into the DOM.
 This is about as close to React components as I could get considering I had not learned React at this point in my journey.

 ```js
 export default class Movie extends Media {